Phootonz/creating-apps/README.md

 Customer Data Flow:
 - Customer uses a basic frontend that i created to take in name, motto and a purchase code.
-- Customer submits thier infromation
+- Customer submits thier information
     - key is authenticated
     - Webserver kicks off a call to my github issues where customer info is populated in to the issue
         - Github action is created based on a special create tag